 4.3.1 Advantages of voluntarily self-reporting

 The primary benefit to self-reporting is to secure potentially reduced penalties through earned co-operation credit and, moreover, to maintain the opportunity to control the flow of information to regulators.
-In recent years, US regulators have become increasingly vocal about the benefits of self-disclosure and co-operation, with the DOJ even formalising the benefits available to self-disclosing companies, most recently in its one-year Foreign Corrupt Practices Act (FCPA) Pilot Program (Pilot Program).4 Yet, co-operation, which inevitably goes hand in hand with a voluntary disclosure, imposes significant demands on corporations and is not without meaningful risk.
+In recent years, US regulators have become increasingly vocal about the benefits of self-disclosure and co-operation, with the DOJ even formalising the benefits available to self-disclosing companies first, in its FCPA Pilot Program (Pilot Program), and subsequently the FCPA Corporate Enforcement Policy.
+Most recently, the former Attorney General, Jeff Sessions, indicated that, when making charging decisions, the DOJ will continue to take into consideration whether companies co-operate and self-disclose their wrongdoing.
+Yet, co-operation, which inevitably goes hand in hand with a voluntary disclosure, imposes significant demands on corporations and is not without meaningful risk.

 To encourage self-reporting and co-operation, the DOJ has issued and subsequently revised guidance on the subject for many years.
-In June 1999, the DOJ issued the Principles of Federal Prosecution of Business Organizations, now known as the ‘Holder Memorandum’, to articulate and standardise the factors to be considered by federal prosecutors in making charging decisions against corporations.5 The Holder Memorandum instructed DOJ prosecutors to consider as a factor in bringing charges whether a corporation has timely and voluntarily disclosed wrongdoing and whether it has been willing ‘to cooperate in the investigation of its agents.’6 In 2008, the then Deputy Attorney General, Mark R Filip, added language to the US Attorneys’ Manual (USAM),7 maintaining that when assessing a corporation’s co-operation, a prosecutor may consider ‘the corporation’s willingness to provide relevant information and evidence and identify relevant actors within and outside the corporation, including senior executives.’8 Mr Filip also outlined in his memorandum nine factors on which prosecutors base their corporate charging and resolution decisions, the so-called ‘Filip Factors’, that incorporated some of the language provided initially by Holder in 1999 (Filip Factor Four, a corporation’s ‘willingness to cooperate in the investigation of its agents’), and the addition of Filip Factor Eight: ‘the adequacy of prosecution of individuals responsible for the corporation’s malfeasance.’9
+In June 1999, the DOJ issued the Principles of Federal Prosecution of Business Organizations, now known as the ‘Holder Memorandum’, to articulate and standardise the factors to be considered by federal prosecutors in making charging decisions against corporations.
+The Holder Memorandum instructed DOJ prosecutors to consider as a factor in bringing charges whether a corporation has timely and voluntarily disclosed wrongdoing and whether it has been willing ‘to cooperate in the investigation of its agents.’
+In 2008, the then Deputy Attorney General, Mark R Filip, added language to the US Attorneys’ Manual, now titled the Justice Manual, maintaining that when assessing a corporation’s co-operation, a prosecutor may consider ‘the corporation’s willingness to provide relevant information and evidence and identify relevant actors within and outside the corporation, including senior executives.’
+Mr Filip also outlined in his memorandum nine factors on which prosecutors base their corporate charging and resolution decisions, the so-called ‘Filip Factors’, that incorporated some of the language provided initially by Holder in 1999 (Filip Factor Four, a corporation’s ‘willingness to cooperate in the investigation of [its] agents’), and the addition of Filip Factor Eight: ‘the adequacy of prosecution of individuals responsible for the corporation’s malfeasance.’

 The Yates Memorandum